 When do cherry trees blossom?

 Cherry trees prefer a temperate climate and bloom during spring.
 Peak bloom occurs over one to two weeks depending on the weather, as rain and/or wind can cause them to drop their petals more quickly.
-Bloom predictions cannot be made too far in advance, as it depends on preceding winter weather, for example, a late chill will delay the blossoms arrival and vice versa.
+Bloom predictions cannot be made too far in advance, as it depends on preceding winter weather, for example, a late chill will delay the blossom’s arrival and vice versa.
 Due to this climate dependency, latitude and altitude are both factors that will affect the timing of a cherry tree blossom.
 Another consideration is tree species, some are naturally early or late bloomers.